wjmccann/wjmccann.github.io/_posts/2018-01-06-Kioptrix1-1-Walkthrough.md

 ![](/img/kioptrix1-1/netdiscover.png)

-Once I obtain the IP, then run a nmap scan and find the following ports: 22, 80, 111, 139, 443 and 1024.
+Once I obtain the IP, I then run a nmap scan and find the following ports: 22, 80, 111, 139, 443 and 1024.
 ![](/img/kioptrix1-1/nmap.png)

 Visiting the websites on port 80 and 443 reveal just the default apache page.
 So I decide to run nikto to see if anything can be found.